 As an adult, you have advantages that will help you learn music.
 If you played an instrument in school years ago, you will be amazed at how much you remember and how quickly you will be able to play again.
 Even if you’ve never played music, you are already familiar with the sound of a lot of the music that will be included in your early instruction.

 Most adults are more motivated, self-disciplined, and have more time to practice than their younger counterparts.
 If you attend lessons and practice, you’ll be playing music before you know it!
 From then on, it’s even more fun to play with others in classes, chamber music groups, bands and orchestras.

 In one study, nearly everyone who participated in a New Horizons Music® felt that their accomplishments met or exceeded their expectations.
 It?s Easy and Fun!
 “This is a life after retirement.
 You can take the boy out of the band, but you can’t take the band out of the boy.” -A New Horizons Music® member

+You will also have a chance to meet some of the other people who will be participating.
+If you are not able to attend that meeting, contact the sponsoring music dealer, ask whatever questions you have and plan to be at the first class.
 Re-learn to play the instrument that you played earlier in life.
 Choose an instrument that has a sound or look that you like.
-Check with Simon to see which instrument is needed in the band.
+Check with the band director to see which instrument is needed in the band.
 When selecting an instrument, keep in mind that in a very small number of cases, physical characteristics may indicate that a particular instrument will be relatively easy or difficult.
 Options can be discussed with the music teacher.